 Activities protected from retaliation under Title VII include the following: 1) opposing any practice made unlawful by Title VII; 2) making a charge of employment discrimination; 3) testifying, assisting or participating in any manner in an investigation, proceeding or hearing under Title VII.
 Id.

 Informal complaints and protests can constitute protected activity under the “opposition” clause of 42 U.S.C. § 2000e-3(a).
 “Opposition to discrimination can take the form of informal protests of discriminatory employment practices, including making complaints to management.
 To determine if retaliation plaintiffs sufficiently opposed discrimination, we look to the message being conveyed rather than the means of conveyance.”
 Moore v.
 City of Philadelphia, 461 F.3d 331, 343 (3d Cir.
 2006) (citations omitted).
 In Crawford v.
 Metropolitan Gov’t of Nashville and Davidson Cty., Tennessee, 555 U.S. 271, 277 (2009), the Court held that the antiretaliation provision’s “opposition” clause does not require the employee to initiate a complaint.
 The provision also protects an employee who speaks out about discrimination by answering questions during an employer’s internal investigation.
 The Court declared that there is “no reason to doubt that a person can ‘oppose’ by responding to someone else’s question just as surely as by provoking the discussion, and nothing in the statute requires a freakish rule protecting an employee who reports discrimination on her own initiative but not one who reports the same discrimination in the same words when her boss asks a question.”
 See also Qing Qin v.
 Vertex, Inc., , Inc., 100 F.4th 458, 476 (3d Cir.
 2024) (“there is no meaningful difference between Qin asking, ‘Am I not being promoted because I’m Chinese?’ and Qin saying, ‘I think I am not being promoted because I’m Chinese’”); Kachmar v.
 SunGard Data Sys., Inc., 109 F.3d 173, 177 (3d Cir.
-1997) (advocating salary increases for women employees, to compensate them equally with males, was protected activity).”[A] plaintiff need not prove the merits of the underlying discrimination complaint, but only that ‘he was acting under a good faith, reasonable belief that a violation existed.’ “ Aman v.
+1997) (advocating salary increases for women employees, to compensate them equally with males, was protected activity). “[A] plaintiff need not prove the merits of the underlying discrimination complaint, but only that ‘he was acting under a good faith, reasonable belief that a violation existed.’”
+Aman v.
 Cort Furniture Rental Corp., 85 F.3d 1074, 1085 (3d Cir.
-1996) (quoting Griffiths v.
-CIGNA Corp., 988 F.2d 457, 468 (3d Cir.
-1993) (quoting Sumner v.
-United States Postal Service, 899 F.2d 203, 209 (2d Cir.
-1990)), overruled on other grounds by Miller v.
-CIGNA Corp., 47 F.3d 586 (3d Cir.
-1995)).
+1996) (internal quotations omitted).
 Cf. Kengerski v.
 Harper, 6 F.4th 531, 536 (3d Cir.
 2021) (distinguishing between a hostile-work-environment claim and a retaliation claim: to prevail on the former a plaintiff needs to show that the environment was actually hostile while success on the latter requires only “an objectively reasonable belief” of that reality).
 The good-faith-and-reasonable-belief test clearly applies to actions under the “opposition” clause of Section 2000e-3(a).
 There is some authority for the proposition that a less demanding test applies to actions under the “participation” clause of Section 2000e-3(a) – i.e., the clause that refers to a person who “has made a charge, testified, assisted, or participated in any manner in an investigation, proceeding, or hearing under this subchapter,” 42 U.S.C. § 2000e-3(a).
 Thus, in Clark Cty.
 Sch.
 Dist. v.
 Breeden, 532 U.S. 268 (2001), after holding plaintiff’s conduct unprotected by the opposition clause because the plaintiff could not have reasonably believed the challenged employer actions to be illegal, the Supreme Court went on to consider plaintiff’s participation claim based on the same employer action.